course-details-portlet

 • recognize factors that are critical to risk assessment and management of natural hazards in Norway and worldwide.

-• demonstrate independent, critical thinking and apply their knowledge to advance risk assessment projects;
+• demonstrate independent, critical thinking and apply their knowledge to the assessment of natural hazards;

 Learning methods and activities

-Up to 32 hours of lectures and 8 hours of seminars.
+Up to 32 hours of lectures, 8 hours of seminars and 1-2 excursions.

 Please note that mandatory activities and lectures may start prior to the registration deadline.